Supreme Court extends brief stay on SNAP payments as shutdown deal nears

 With Congress on the brink of a deal to end the government shutdown, the Supreme Court has agreed to let the political process play out and keep in place a brief pause of a federal court judge's ruling that ordered the Trump administration to fully fund SNAP benefits in November.

-About 42 million Americans rely on food aid from the Supplemental Nutrition Assistance Program.
+About 42 million Americans rely on food aid from SNAP, the Supplemental Nutrition Assistance Program.

 On Friday, Justice Ketanji Brown Jackson had granted a stay on behalf of the Court, blocking the lower court's order that the administration transfer some $4 billion from other food security programs to SNAP payments.
 That Supreme Court stay was set to expire late Tuesday night, but will now stay in place until 11:59 p.m.
 ET Thursday.